Hiram Burnett: Career

-He remained in San Francisco until 1855, and then came to Port Gamble, Washington under engagement with the Puget Mill Company, (a company controlled by the Pope & Talbot families as superintendent of their planing mill, in 1856 he returned to spend some time East for his family, but instead of returning at once to the Pacific coast he located for a while near Lawrence, Kansas.
+He remained in San Francisco from 1852 until 1855, and then moved to Port Gamble, Washington under engagement with the Puget Mill Company, (a company controlled by the Pope & Talbot families as superintendent of their planing mill, in 1856 he returned to spend some time East for his family, but instead of returning at once to the Pacific coast he located for a while near Lawrence, Kansas.
 While in Massachusetts he was influenced by the abolitionist Rev. Thomas Wentworth Higginson to join the Massachusetts Emigrant Aid Company and take a part in the struggle known as Bleeding Kansas.

 After a short time, however, he became dissatisfied with Kansas, and in 1856 he removed to Puget Sound again, returning to the employ of the Port Gamble mill, in his old position of superintendent.
 In 1862 he removed his family to Seattle, in order to improve the educational advantages of his children.
 He was one of the parents who served at times as a teacher.

 At that time he purchased four lots on Fourth street, between Marion and Columbia, (currently 2009 the Rainier Club) and subsequently added two more lots, at an average price of $100 each.
 His was the first house erected on Fourth street.
 After thus providing a home for his family, he returned to mill work in various localities, at which he continued until 1878, when he retired from active labor and permanently settled in Seattle and began improving his property, which was now well covered with substantial houses for tenants.

-In 1880 he bought 10 acre of land at Edgewater, now part of Fremont in Lake Union addition, which he subdivided and sold for residence purposes, except four lots on time corner of Richard and Henry streets, upon which, in the summer of 1890, he erected an elegant and spacious residence, overlooking the beautiful lake, where he now resides in the full enjoyment of the fruits of his labors, accompanied by his dear wife, the companion of his pioneer struggles.
+In 1880, he bought 10 acre of land at Edgewater, now part of Fremont in Lake Union addition, which he subdivided and sold for residence purposes, except four lots on time corner of Richard and Henry streets, upon which, in the summer of 1890, he erected a spacious residence, overlooking the lake, where he resided accompanied by his wife.

 Children

-Two children were born to Mr. Burnett and wife, - Charles Hiram Burnett Sr., - who was superintendent of the South Prairie Coal Company at Burnett, Washington in Pierce County, Washington, and who was active in the coal development of Washington State.
+Two children were born to Mr. Burnett and wife, Charles Hiram Burnett Sr., who was superintendent of the South Prairie Coal Company at Burnett, Washington in Pierce County, Washington, and who was active in the coal development of Washington State.
 His daughter was Nellie Maria who was married to Stephen Pearl Andrews II, nephew of anarchist essayist Stephen Pearl Andrews.
 Nellie Maria Burnett's second husband was Stewart Hoskinson (together they were the great-grandparents of singer and actress Michelle Phillips).

-Public Offices
+Public offices

 Politically, Mr. Burnett was a staunch Republican.
 While at Port Gamble he served as Justice of the Peace, and for ten years as Probate Judge, and also served a term as Commissioner of King County, Washington.
 He was one of the activists behind the founding of the University of Washington and served as regent for a year.